wealthkernel/api-documentation-guides/docs/isa-subscriptions/Basics.md

 # ISA Subscription Basics

 Any account which is a type of ISA or JISA will have a subscription.
-A subscription keeps track of how much a user has subscribed towards their account in a given tax year.
-This includes money is deposited into their portfolio(s), as well as a user transferring an ISA/JISA from a previous provider.
+A subscription keeps track of how much a party has subscribed towards their account in a given tax year.
+This includes money is deposited into their portfolio(s), as well as a party transferring an ISA/JISA from a previous provider.
 Note that depending on various factors, it may take some time for the subscription amount to be updated in the case of a transfer.

 It's worth noting that not all changes to a portfolio mean a change to the corresponding subscription.
 The following do not change the value of a subscription: